symfony/webpack-encore/README.rst

 ------------------------------

-Some legacy JavaScript applications use programming practices that doesn't go along with the new practices promoted by webpack.
+Some legacy JavaScript applications use programming practices that doesn't go along with the new practices promoted by Webpack.
 The most common of those problems is using code (e.g. jQuery plugins) that assume that jQuery is already available via the the ``$`` or ``jQuery`` global variables.
 If those variables are not defined, you'll get these errors: